-Ex parte matters in a case assigned to a judge shall be presented to that judge.
+Ex parte matters in a case assigned to a judge shall be presented to that judge if practicable.
 If the case is not assigned, ex parte matters should be presented at 1:15 PM to the designated general calendar judge.
+The general calendar judge may at their discretion refer cases back to previously assigned judge.

-All protective orders and petitions, Name and/or Sex Change Adult or Minor, requests to appoint Guardian Ad Litem and Writs of Execution shall be heard Monday through Friday at 1:15 PM to the designated general calendar judge.
 All required documents must be filed in the Trial Court Office, 535 NE 5th Street, Room 128, McMinnville, Oregon 97128 no later than 11:00 AM on the day of the ex parte appearance.